-Table 7-13 Last Few Screens in the Installation
+Table 6-13 Last Few Screens in the Installation

 Screen Action 1.
 Summary Verify your selections and click Install .
 2. Install Progress This screen shows the progress of the installation.
 3. Run root.sh Note: Do not run the script until you see this dialog.
 1. When this dialog appears, run the root . sh script in a different shell as the root user.
-The script is located in this instance's Oracle home directory.
+The script is located in the Oracle home directory of this instance.
 2. Click OK.
 4. Configuration Assistants This screen shows the progress of the configuration assistants.
 Configuration assistants configure components.
-5. End of Installation Click Exit to quit the installer.
+5. End of Installation Click Exit to quit Oracle Universal Installer.